 There are 5 key things to get right:

 • The culture must change: The culture that allows Sales (or Senior Management) to sell whatever the customer requests needs to go.
-A key tactic to support this is to highlight and communicate the impact that comes from shifting current plans to accommodate custom projects so stakeholders recognise the ‘pain’ to the business from pursuing custom requirements.
+A key tactic to support this is to highlight and communicate the impact that comes from shifting current plans to accommodate custom projects so stakeholders recognize the ‘pain’ to the business from pursuing custom requirements.
 This cultural shift needs to be led by the most Senior Management.
-There has to be a realisation that saying Yes to something means saying No to something else.
+There has to be a realization that saying Yes to something means saying No to something else.

-• Measure behaviour: The shift from selling projects to selling products needs to be measured and rewarded.
+• Measure behavior: The shift from selling projects to selling products needs to be measured and rewarded.
 Targets should be set (usually by Senior Management) for moving from projects to products.
 For example, if you currently do 80% projects and 20% product then set a target to change the balance to, for example, 60% project and 40% product next year (or 20% project and 80% product if you think that’s feasible).
 It needs to be made harder for the front end of the business to persuade the business to create a custom project than it is for them to sell what’s already available.
 Review the real costs and profitability of those large complex deals … they may be high revenue, but what about margin and the impact on the wider business?

 • Improve your sales training and support: Whoever is doing the selling needs to know the portfolio, to be able to position and sell the value of what’s available.
 That takes training and it takes sales skills – some of the sales team might not have the skills they need.

-The product managers’ role is to instil enthusiasm in Sales to sell the product and then equip them to so.
+The product managers’ role is to instill enthusiasm in Sales to sell the product and then equip them to do so.
 Yet, in some companies, product information is woefully inadequate with poor descriptions of what’s available, lack of competitive insight, no clear understanding of what customers really value, a lack of clarity on target customers and on the key messages that will get them interested.

 • Get ahead with your market understanding: You should be doing proactive research to try and understand where the market is heading in advance of these customer requirements coming in.
 This allows you to create the governance where you can say ‘no’ to things that are only relevant to a few customers and focus on things that are valued by the wider market where the opportunity is much bigger.

 This might be contentious but sometimes there needs to be a formal block on Development having one-to-one discussions with Sales.
-A better model is for a sales person with a custom request to engage with technical pre-sales (if that team exists) who may be able to steer the customer back to a standard offering.
+A better model is for a salesperson with a custom request to engage with technical pre-sales (if that team exists) who may be able to steer the customer back to a standard offering.
 If that doesn’t work then they talk to the product manager.
 The product manager can say if what’s been requested is on the roadmap, can decide if a roadmap item can be pulled forward and can propose alternate solutions.
-And, they can also say ‘no’ – if what that customer want isn’t as important as what’s on the roadmap.
-There are tools that can help with this process – see our blog on Roadmap Prioritisation.
+And, they can also say ‘no’ – if what that customer wants isn’t as important as what’s on the roadmap.
+There are tools that can help with this process – see our blog on Roadmap Prioritization.